Master Notion's Subtask and Tag Management for Effective Task Organization

 How to Create and Manage Subtasks, Along with Tags, Within Notion

 Notion is a powerful tool that allows you to create and manage tasks, projects, and notes in an intuitive and organized way.
-One of the key features of Notion is the ability to create subtasks and assign tags to them.
-This Functionality makes it easier to break down larger tasks into smaller, more manageable steps, and categorize them using tags for better organization and filtering.
-In this article, we will explore how you can create and effectively manage subtasks and tags within Notion.
+One of Notion’s key features is its ability to create subtasks and assign tags to them.
+This Functionality enables you to break down larger projects into smaller, more manageable steps while categorizing them using tags for enhanced organization and filtering.
+In this article, we’ll explore updated methods and best practices for creating and effectively managing subtasks and tags within Notion.

 Creating Subtasks

-1. Open Notion and navigate to the relevant page or project where you want to add subtasks.
+• Open Notion and navigate to the page or project where you want to add subtasks.

-3. To add a subtask, hover your cursor over the task and click on the "•••" button that appears to the right.
+• Hover your cursor over the task and click the ••• button that appears to the right.

-4. From the dropdown menu, select "Sub-page" to create a new subtask.
+• From the dropdown menu, select Sub-page to create a new subtask.

 Managing Subtasks